 Dierdre McCloskey has written a very long critique of Piketty (McCloskey 2014).
 In a nutshell, her view is that capitalism has made everyone vastly better off and its virtues swamp its vices.
 She has a shorter interview in which, among other things, she blames the rise of inequality on government intervention in the economy in the US and UK.

 Eric Posner, Glenn Weyl, and Lawrence Summers all argue that the rise in inequality is due to labor markets rather than inheritance (Posner and Weyl 2014; Summers 2014).
 Posner and Weyl think that it would be better to aim the tax code at socially unproductive activity rather than the rich.
-They also argue that families do not work the way they did in the nineteenth century so they suspect unequal societies in the future will resemble those described in the novels Piketty refers to.
+They also argue that families do not work the way they did in the nineteenth century so they suspect unequal societies in the future will not resemble those described in the novels Piketty refers to.
 Summers has a lot about the role of technology in causing inequality.
 (They all make other points as well; those are just the ones I remember.)

 Benjamin Kunkel has a criticism from the left, the specifics of which have completely flown my mind (Kunkel 2014).